biplabku/CarND-Behavioral-Cloning-P3/writeup_template.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.
+1. Driving the vehicle in the center of the road
+2. Driving the vehicle near the edges
+3. Travelling in counter clockwise direction
+4. Collecting the data from the second track
+5. Taking couple of laps

 ### Model Architecture and Training Strategy